October Bonus Episode - Corpse Medicine: Tomb to Table

 There were merchants who would sell camels instead of humans.

 And there were people who thought that they were purchasing royal Egyptian bodies that they believed would contain some of the best vital spirit you could buy, who got completely bamboozled.
+Carl H.

-Dannenfeld wrote about these merchants and said, the bodies, now Mumia,
+Dannenfeld wrote about these merchants and said, the bodies, now mumia,

 had been those of slaves and other dead persons, young and old, male and female, which he had indiscriminately collected.

-like you over there, Red.
+So, you, somebody, not you, I'm like you over there, Red.
+Yeah, me.

-People would be out here being like, oh, I'm going to go buy like the richest Egyptian mummy that I can get because obviously they're gonna contain this rich vital spirit and you know they're gonna be buried with all these delicious yeah the fancy bitch vital you know spirit and all the bitumen and you could receive a camel
+People would be out here being like, oh, I'm going to go buy like the richest Egyptian mummy that I can get because obviously they're going to contain this rich, vital spirit.

-that's which honestly that's what you get i was just gonna
+That's which honestly, that's what you get.
+I was just gonna

+Yeah, and you're just ingesting their shit.
 No wonder, like, sometimes they really were ingesting their shit.

 Yeah.